-Through the evidence provided during the hearing process, Mr. N showed that his support obligation for J should be modified.
-Under the primary custody formula in Civil Rule 90.3(a), his support obligation is correctly calculated at \$466 per month, effective April 1, 2016 and ongoing.
-This amount is based on his expected 2016 income from three different jobs, the Alaska PFD, and his NANA Corporation dividends.
+Through the evidence provided during the hearing process, Mr. N showed that his support obligation for J, D and C should be modified.
+Under the primary custody formula in Civil Rule 90.3(a), his support obligation is correctly calculated at \$616 per month, effective April 1, 2016 and ongoing.
+This amount is based on his expected 2016 income from three different jobs, the Alaska PFD, and his NANA Corporation dividends, and it accounts for Mr. N's support obligation for his oldest child.

-There is not clear and convincing evidence that manifest injustice will result if Mr. N's support for J not reduced, based on substantial hardship to Mr. N's subsequent children.
+There is not clear and convincing evidence that manifest injustice will result if Mr. N's support for these three children is not reduced, based on substantial hardship to Mr. N's subsequent children or family.
 Therefore, the request for a variance under Civil Rule 90.3(c) is denied.